-For more answers and insight, I invite you to look at my book, Safety Under Construction—A Quest for Safety Perfection Utilizing Inventive Thinking where we discuss in depth the psychological aspects of safety that include how we are affected mental, emotionally and physically.
+For more answers and insight, I invite you to look at our book, Safety Under Construction—A Quest for Safety Perfection Utilizing Inventive Thinking where we discuss in depth the psychological aspects of safety that include how we are affected mental, emotionally and physically.
 It is a must-read for individuals and anyone who wants to dramatically improve the Culture of Safety within your organization and make great strides for safety success.

 Go to: http://www.GlobalSafetySuccess.com in order to obtain a great sense of this newly published book on safety and risk.
 You will see a representative preview and reviews of a book that needs to be read, taken to heart and shared.
 Lives depend on it.